TrueMiguel/01-seo-refactor/README.md

 By doing this project I was able to achieve all of the above.

 I learned that making sure that code is writen effeciently is just a important as writing code helps maximize SEO.
 It is also important to keep accessibility standards in mind.

+## Table of Contents
+- Action Taken
+- HTML Refactor
+- CSS Refactor
+- Results

 ## Action taken